GitG3H/LangChain/README.md

  # Production-grade deployment of LLM as API with Langchain and FastAPI
 1. Fast API: to deploy LLM as API.
 Perform Swagger UI Documentation.
-2. Uvicorn: an Asynchronous Server Gateway Interface (ASGI) Server which acts as binding element that handles web connections from browser or api client and then allows FastAPI to serve actual request (cmd: uvicorn.run())
+2. Uvicorn: ASGI Server -> a binding element that handles web connections from browser or api client and then allows FastAPI to serve actual request. (cmd: uvicorn.run())
+   -WSGI (Gunicorn) is synchronous i.e. requests handled one at a time. (suitable for traditional web apps). suitable for Flask, Django
+   -ASGI (Uvicorn) is asynchronous i.e. utilize async/await syntax, async I/O to handle more reqs simultaneously. (use: real time appns). suitable for FastAPI, Starlette
 3. add_routes from LangServe: to deploy LangChain runnables and chains as REST API
 4. Other: OS, Ollama, prompts, chat_models, streamlit, requests.

  # RAG Pipeline using LangChain Chromadb and FAISS vector databases.
 ![RAG](https://github.com/user-attachments/assets/5ead9382-0ec4-40d8-bc4f-a512b7572b62)
 Libraries/Modules imported:
 1. langchain_community.document_loaders -> to load text, pdf, web documents.
 2. bs4 -> to extract data from HTML, XML files(web scraping).